Soil Mix Conundrum - Peat Moss vs Coconut Coir

 When I'm planting microgreens, I don't care if it's one tray or ten; I want it done.

-Yes, you can sprinkle on the seeds before all of the water as soaked down into the peat moss.
-But you sure can't spread-out the seeds if you clump them together by mistake.
+Yes, you can sprinkle the seeds before the water is soaked into the peat moss.
+But you can’t spread the seeds if you clump them together by mistake.

 That sticky peat moss mud on my finger isn't the best substrate for pushing seeds around and spreading them out.

-We bring this up because you will see how much time it takes for water to soak into an organic peat-based soil mix manufactured by a national and well-liked brand in a soon to be released article.
+We bring this up because you will see how long it takes for water to soak into an organic peat-based soil mix manufactured by a national and well-liked brand in a soon-to-be-released article.

-It's ridiculous.
-If it wasn't a national brand, we wouldn't publish the article.
-But we don't want anyone buying this soil and have to put up with it.
+It’s ridiculous.
+We wouldn’t publish the article if it weren’t a national brand.
+But we don’t want anyone buying this soil and must put up with it.

 We'll link the article here when it's published.